IgniteUI/igniteui-docfx/en/components/dialog.md

 };
 ```

-> [!Note] The same approach should be used for the animation settings, use `openAnimation` and `closeAnimation` to define animation params like duration etc.
+> [!Note] The same approach should be used for the animation settings, use the `openAnimation` and `closeAnimation` properties to define animation params like duration.
 `params` object example:

 ```typescript